-Air pollution causes, types, effects, solutions & How to prevent air pollution
+Air pollution causes, types, effects, solutions and How to prevent air pollution

 Air pollutants have a dangerous effect on human health, they are taken up by the blood & pumped all around the body, Air pollutants consist of gaseous pollutants, odours, dust, fumes, mist, and smoke, Air pollution due to energy generation, transportation and industries have different chemical compositions and health impacts, Fires are another major source of air pollution and can lead to dangerous problems.